 - a few drops of liquid soap

-- Paper boat template, one per person, cut from the Surface Tension Boat Template (eight templates on a sheet)
+- paper boat template, one per person, cut from the Surface Tension Boat Template (8 templates on a sheet)

 For the entire class to share:

 - a sink, small tub or container filled with water (to place the paper boats)

 What do you think: Can you get a paper clip to float on water?
 (Take a class vote: Tally the yes, no and maybe votes, and write them on the board.)
 How do you think you would do it?
 Exactly how would you place the paper clip on the water surface?
 (List all the different suggestions on the board.
 Possible examples: slowly placing it on top of the water, throwing it in, putting in on a piece of paper, etc.)